 Registered Number 01298239 England

 Notes to the financial statements

-for the year ended 31 December 2021 (continued)
+for the year ended 31 December 2022 (continued)

-c.
-Exemptions for qualifying entities under FRS 102
+- 3. Summary of significant accounting policies (continued) - c.
+Exemptions for qualifying entities under FRS 102 d.
+Foreign currencies

 FRS 102 allows a qualifying entity certain disclosure exemptions, subject to certain conditions, which have been complied with, including notification of, and no objection to, the use of exemptions by the Company's shareholders.
 The Company has taken advantage of the following exemptions: